umulmrum/symfony-cert/README.md

   - session
   - user
 - Custom global variables can be configured by setting `twig: globals: foo: bar` in the config.yml file.
 - The value can also be a service; set the service ID as value, prefixed with an "@".
+Note that this service will NOT be lazy-loaded, but initialized as soon as Twig is loaded.

 https://symfony.com/doc/current/templating/global_variables.html